 Serenity is also the byword on Gili Iyang.
 Known as Pulau Oksigen due to higher-than-average oxygen levels, it is a rocky island offering atmospheric sea views.
 Ancient caves and a shark fossil add historical flavour to proceedings.

 Worth checking out too is Gili Genting, home to popular Pantai Sembilan, so-called because of its resemblance to the number nine.

 Pro tip: Stay overnight to fully savour the islands’ rural charm.
 Contact Ramdan at the extremely helpful Tourist Information Center on +62 813 3428 7550 to arrange accommodation.

 6. The history

 Sumenep has played a considerable role in Indonesia’s development, traceable to the Mongol invasion of Java.
 A period of rebellion had seen Raden Wijaya, heir to the Kingdom of Singhasari, flee to Madura in 1292 following a coup d’etat by Jayakatwang, Kediri’s viceroy.

 It was in Kota Sumenep that the area’s governor, Aria Wiraraja, implemented the scheme to establish a new kingdom: he and Wijaya, freshly arrived in the regency, would ally themselves with the Mongol horde to defeat Jayakatwang.
-The plan worked and by 1293 Jayakatwang had been beaten.
+The plan worked, and by 1293, Jayakatwang tasted defeated.
 The coalition forces then turned their attention to routing the invaders.
 Power thus gained, a new Javanese kingdom, Majapahit, was forged with Wijaya at its head.